Genitourinary Oncology Program

 - Other rare urologic conditions, such as Wilms’ kidney tumor and Von Hippel Lindau disease

 Moffitt's advanced Genitourinary Oncology Program offers a comprehensive range of services, from chemotherapy, radiation therapy and surgery to nuclear medicine, pathology and supportive care.
 Due to a direct line of communication between each of these subspecialties, we are able to provide patients with comprehensive treatment plans without the frustrations of being referred from specialist to specialist.
-We specialize in complex treatments, such as robotic surgeries and organ preserving surgeries; our team performs a substantial number of these procedures each year.
+We specialize in complex treatments, such as robotic surgeries and organ-preserving surgeries; our team performs a substantial number of these procedures each year.
 Furthermore, through our robust research programs, we offer patients access to emerging therapies, such as immunotherapy, ablation and focal therapy.
 And, our tumor board meets weekly to review each patient’s case, ensuring automatic and consistent monitoring of treatment results.
 This approach also contributes to survival outcomes that are routinely better than national averages and a higher quality of life for each of our patients.
-Moffitt holds a High Performing rating in Urology by U.S. News & World Report in 2020.